Rickarddev-code/zoomcamp-project/README.md

 The dataset is sourced from Statistics Sweden (SCB), focusing on the usage of AI-based software or systems across company size, region, and industry from 2021 to 2024.

+This pipeline demonstrates a modern data engineering workflow:

+- Data ingestion is performed by dynamically querying SCB’s RESTful API.
+- The data is saved as a CSV file and uploaded to Google Cloud Storage.
+- A Terraform script provisions the required GCP infrastructure (bucket + dataset).
+- The ingested data is then transformed using dbt and analyzed in Looker Studio / Power BI.
+- The project is containerized using Docker and can be orchestrated via Airflow or Prefect.

 The goal is to create a reproducible pipeline using modern data engineering tools, with the final insights visualized in an interactive dashboard.

 **Tech stack:**